Yining2001/Yining.github.io/index.md

 * I will start my master study in University of Bonn this winter 2023.

 ## Interests
-I'm interested in derived algebraic geometry and especially its interactions with other fields.
+I'm interested in derived algebraic geometry and especially interactions with other fields.